EAL Graduate Writing Camp

 What is EAL Graduate Writing Camp?

-This intensive four-day program (Monday to Thursday, 9:00am – 4:00pm) is designed to help graduate students who have English as an additional language develop their writing and grammar skills in order to help them edit their own work faster and more effectively.
-This camp is offered in the summer semester and accommodates 25-30 students per program.
+This intensive, three-day, online program (Tuesday to Thursday, 9:00am – 4:00pm) is designed to help graduate students who have English as an additional language develop their writing and grammar skills.
+It is offered in the summer semester and accommodates 25-30 students per program.

 Is EAL Graduate Writing Camp for you?